syncfusion-content/flutter-docs/Flutter/cartesian-charts/methods.md

 ### ZoomOut method in zoomPanBehavior

-The [`zoomOut`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ZoomPanBehavior/zoomOut.html) method is used to decreases the magnification of the plot area.
+The [`zoomOut`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ZoomPanBehavior/zoomOut.html) method is used to decrease the magnification of the plot area.

 {% highlight dart %}